BayanAbualhaj/reading-notes201/class-08.md

 ![screenshot19](https://raw.githubusercontent.com/BayanAbualhaj/reading-notes201/main/pics/Screenshot%20(19).png)

-*	Liquid layout designs stretch and contract as the user increases or decreases the size of their browser window.
-They tend to use percentages
+*	Liquid layout designs stretch and contract as the user increases or decreases the size of their browser window.They tend to use percentages

 ![screenshot20](https://raw.githubusercontent.com/BayanAbualhaj/reading-notes201/main/pics/Screenshot%20(20).png)